-- The Estimate Peak Traffic may exceed the amount the Seller is offering. - The Estimate Peak Traffic may exceed your budget, for instance, if demand is high and your budget does not cover the cost.
+- The Estimated Peak Traffic may exceed the amount the Seller is offering. - The Estimated Peak Traffic may exceed your budget, for instance, if demand is high and your budget does not cover the cost.
+Figure 27 shows normal Traffic-based buying.